-- Determination of voting length for the meeting.
+- Determination of the voting list for the meeting.

-- Ask if the meeting has been advertised correctly.
+Ask if the meeting has been announced correctly.

 - Approval of Agenda.

-- The Board of Directors' report for the past financial year.
+- The Board's annual report for the most recent financial year.

-- The Board of Directors' report and financial reporting.
+- The Board's administration report and financial statements.

 - Audit of the Board's management during the most recent financial year / financial year.

-- Establishing a business plan for the coming financial year.
+- Adoption of business plan for the coming financial year.

-- Consideration of the Board's proposals and motions received in a timely manner.–
+- Consideration of the Board's proposals and timely motions received.

-- Election of the chairman of the association for a period of 2 years and the number of members and alternates where half elect on 1 and 2 years respectively.
+Election of the association's chairman for a period of 2 years and the number of members and deputies where half are elected in 1 and 2 years respectively.